bendzz/OutdoorPacmanVR/Readme.md

 NOTES:

--Not entirely finished; it only has 1 level and you can't die; honor rules only.
-(Just crank the speeds up to simulate later levels).
-It's also missing some nuances of the original like cherries, a score and a win state.
+-Not entirely finished; it only has 1 level and winning or dying don't actually end it.
+(Just crank the ghost speeds up to simulate later levels).
+It's also missing some nuances of the original like cherries and some AI glitches.
 But it's pretty authentic; The pixel perfect map, ghost AI and spawning is all about right.

 -Oculus Quests only; only tested on a Quest 2.